kaust-vislab/women-in-machine-learning-bootcamp/README.md

 Install the Python 3.7 version of either [Anaconda](https://www.anaconda.com/distribution/) or [miniconda](https://docs.conda.io/en/latest/miniconda.html).

 ## 2. Clone the workshop repository using Git
+Open a terminal window (Linux or Mac OS).
+On Mac OS the terminal can be found in`/Applications/Utilities/` folder (I recommend adding the terminal to your dock!).
+On Windows open a Git Bash Shell (shortcut should be on your desktop!).
+Now type the following command at the prompt to clone the workshop repository.

 ```bash
 $ git clone https://github.com/kaust-vislab/W2I-machine-learning-bootcamp.git
 ```

 ## 3. Create the Conda environment
-Change into the workshop directory and create the conda environment.
+From your terminal, change into the workshop directory and run the following command to create the conda environment.

 ```bash
 $ cd W2I-machine-learning-bootcamp/